IntelligentSystemsLabUTV/ros2-examples/README.md

 ## Docker Containers

-The `docker_install.sh` script automates the installation of the Docker Engine, Docker Compose utility and Nvidia runtime on systems running Ubuntu 20.04.
+The `docker_install.sh` script automates the installation of the Docker Engine, Docker Compose V2 and Nvidia runtime on systems running Ubuntu 22.04.

-**Results of such tests will be published in the `galactic` branch only, so example development containers will be provided only for the Galactic Geochelone ROS 2 distribution.**

 The `config` directory contains a `Dockerfile` and some other configuration files necessary for the builds.
 Containers are built from generic development images found in the `docker` folder, and the provided targets are as follows: